XavierVerbrugge2000/VC_Project/discussing_results/LK-results.md

 Now, if the object were to move a larger distance then the traditional optical flow method would work bad.
 This is why, we use gaussian pyramids (coarse-to-fine) method to apply optical flow.
-Implementing the MR + IR algorithm gave us the biggest boost in performance due to Lukas-Kanade being a local approach.